July 7, 2019

 Over the years, American women have usually come out on top.
 Helen Wills Moody won Wimbledon no fewer than eight times in the 1920s and 1930s.
 She became the first American woman to achieve a truly international type of sporting celebrity.
 Maureen Connolly won three-in-a-row in the 1950s, and the formidable Billie-Jean King took the Wimbledon title six times in all, starting in 1966.

 The Williams sisters, Venus and Serena, have transcended their sport to achieve their own modern-day international celebrity – but they know it has been generated by success on the tennis court.
 They have twelve Wimbledon singles titles between them already this century.
 Venus so nearly added to that amazing haul in 2017.
-Serena was a finalist again in 2018, an incredible achievement just ten months after giving birth in what became a life-threatening procedure.
+Serena was a finalist again in 2018 and 2019, an incredible achievement for a mother whose life was on the line as she gave birth to her daughter Olympia in 2017.

 The year Venus began the Williams family collection Wimbledon titles – 2000 – “Pistol” Pete Sampras won his record-breaking seventh and last title.
 Wimbledon is still in awe of his effortless class.